foundry-rs/book/src/projects/dependencies.md

 We can see that Forge installed `solmate`!

 By default, `forge install` installs the latest master branch version.
-If you want to install a specific tag or commit,you can do it like so:
+If you want to install a specific tag or commit, you can do it like so:

 ```sh
 $ forge install transmissions11/solmate@v7